p5-shorten/www-shorten/README.md

 # use WWW::Shorten 'Shorl';

 # Individual modules have have their own syntactic variations.
-# See the documentation for the particular module you intend to use for
+# See the documentation for the particular module you intend to use for details
-#  details, trips and traps.

 my $url = 'https://metacpan.org/pod/WWW::Shorten';
 my $short_url = makeashorterlink($url);